Shantom/DailyDungeon/README.md

 RETURN check_death()
 ```

 In `normal_attack`, the attack_gauge is reset to 0 at first.
-Then it calculates the damage using attack and defense, and subtracts the damage value from the enemy's HP.
+It then calculates the damage using attack and defense, and subtracts the damage value from the enemy's HP.
 If there is a *Bleeding* status, it subtracts 10% HP from own HP.
 Then everything happened should be logged.

 In `use_skill`, similar to `normal_attack`, the cast_gauge is reset to 0.
 Then it calculates the damage using attack and defense and the skill's rate, and subtracts the damage value from the enemy's HP.
 Also, the caster should consume some MP depending on the skill.
 If the skill has an effect like *Bleeding*, the effect is added to the enemy.
-Then everything happened should be logged.
+Everything that occurs should be logged.

-The `check_death` is to check if either side has got its HP to 0.
+The `check_death` method checks if either side has got its HP to 0.
 If so, the battle ends.

-The `log` is to record what happened exactly throughout the battle.
+The `log` method records all the events that happened throughout the battle.
 It includes some formats of log information, voice, text, card, display.

 ### Maze

 This module includes `Maze` and `Room`.

 In `Room`, there are several attributes, *id*, *room ids in four directions*, *room_type* and *is_visited*.
-It has `to_dict` and `from_dict` methods, because I need to store it in the database.
+These attributes are stored using Python dictionary.

 The `Maze` class consists of the current `Room` and a `Room` set.
 It needs to be initiated with the floor number.
 It retrieves the constant data from `data.py`.